coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 To get a token to query app-interface, follow [these instructions](/README.md#querying-the-app-interface).

-To generate a script to deploy the `uhc` application, as deployed to the `osd-integration` environment, use the following command:
+For example, to generate a script to deploy the `uhc` application, as deployed to the `osd-integration` environment, use the following command:

 ```
 docker run \